Inverting Non-Injective Functions with Twin Neural Network Regression: Inverting Non-Injective Functions with Twin Neural Network Regression

 \subsection{Inversion Based on Measured Data}

-ITNNR takes on a different form based on the setting that it is employed.
-The two versions are based on the nature of the data.
-At first, we consider measurement data.
+ITNNR takes on a slightly different form when applied to measurement data.
 This data is naturally finite and typically noisy.
-We create a training set with by pairing each training data point with the $k$ closest neighbors from the training data set to create the difference training set
+The paired training set obtained by pairing each training data point with the $k$ closest neighbors is $k\times$ larger than the original data set.
+This fact makes the method very efficient for small data sets.
+Further, it is necessary to train a traditional neural network to solve the forward problem.
+This network can then be used instead of a mathematical formula to ensure staying on the correct branch during branch transitions.

-According to the equation \ref{eq:Ftrain} we train a neural network $F$.
-During inference for each new data point $(\ \cdot \ , \mathbf{y}^{\text{new}})$ we pick the $k$ nearest neighbors from the training set as anchors.
-For every anchor we predict a preimage $\mathbf{x}^{\text{new}}$ according to equation \ref{eq:xpred}.

-Beyond the scope of this manuscript, it might be possible to pick optimal anchors to avoid anchors that contain too much noise as outlined in~\cite{BelaidEtAl2024WeightedPDL}.
-Further, it might be helpful to train a traditional neural network to solve the forward problem.
-This network can then be used instead of a mathematical formula for the purpose outlined in the following section.
+Beyond the scope of this manuscript, it might be possible to choose optimal anchors to avoid anchors that contain too much noise, as proposed in~\cite{BelaidEtAl2024WeightedPDL}.